There’s a wonderful story behind our residential care home.

 - The Danby Lodge estate, once the former home of Lady Starmer, offers the best possible standard of assisted living to meet the needs of residents.

 - The estate offers high-quality assisted living facilities for residents, set in Darlington’s beautiful West End.

 - Abbeyﬁeld was created by Richard Carr-Gomm who lived in London in 1956 with the ethos of providing supported living for the lonely elderly across the UK, a principle which is still the mission of this Society.

 What we do

-- Today, we offer top class accommodation in three separate facilities in Darlington including a stunning brick-built Edwardian residence set in an ocean of lawns.
+- Today, we offer top class care homes in Darlington with three separate facilities, including a stunning brick-built Edwardian residence set in an ocean of lawns.

 - We provide family-style living where residents are encouraged to have family and friends to visit at any time, and sit down together for delicious home-cooked lunches and teas each day.

 - Everyone is free to come and go as they please or join in any of the activities such as armchair aerobics.
 Some choose to linger with a book in the sun lounge while others like to help out in the gardens.